sandeepkj90/interview_prep/README.md

 40. **Offline Support:**
     - Allow CRUD operations to work offline.
 Sync changes with the backend when the app reconnects to the internet.

+---

+Would you like detailed implementations or code examples for any of these scenarios?